GGurtner/PyWaveletTransform/README.md

 ![Transformed Signal](cup_image.png "Transformed Signal")

 ## Requirements
-You need numpy, scipy, matplotlib, pickle, stl_tools.
+You need numpy, scipy, matplotlib, stl_tools, and PyWavelets.
 You can install them like this:

 ```
-sudo pip3 install scipy numpy matplotlib pickle stl_tools
+sudo pip3 install scipy numpy matplotlib stl_tools PyWavelets
 ```

 The scripts are designed to be used on linux system with python 3, but you can change that with minimal effort if needed (or open an issue).